zaimramlan/java-katmana-web-app/README.md

     - Liquibase is a database migration library.
     - It should be database independent.
     - All migration should be put in resource/db.changelog.yml
+- Gson
+    - Gson is a library that allow us to generate JSON from Java Object as easy as if we are using PHP or other programming language.

 Directory Structure
 -------------------